Ryael/neon-shore/README.md

   5. As an unregistered user, I want to be given feedback for my actions so that I know they've been successful or not.

-  6. As a site user, I want to be engaged by the user interface, indicating I will enjoy spending time exploring the website as I navigate the same menus repeatedly.
+  6. As an unregistered user, I want to be engaged by the user interface, indicating I will enjoy spending time exploring the website as I navigate the same menus repeatedly.

-  7. As a site user, I want to experience a unique and uniform design with appealing colours so that every part of the website stimulates a positive response.
+  7. As an unregistered user, I want to experience a unique and uniform design with appealing colours so that every part of the website stimulates a positive response.

-  8. As a site user, I want to be able to access the website from any screen size and still have a pleasant viewing experience, so that I'm not restricted to only viewing this website on bigger screens.
+  8. As an unregistered user, I want to be able to access the website from any screen size and still have a pleasant viewing experience, so that I'm not restricted to only viewing this website on bigger screens.

 #### Registered Users